openhwgroup/cv32e40x/docs/user_manual/source/load_store_unit.rst

 The data bus interface is compliant to the OBI (Open Bus Interface) protocol.
 See https://github.com/openhwgroup/core-v-docs/blob/master/cores/cv32e40p/OBI-v1.0.pdf
 for details about the protocol.
-The CV32E40P data interface does not implement the following optional OBI signals: auser, wuser, aid, rready, err, ruser, rid.
+The |corev| data interface does not implement the following optional OBI signals: auser, wuser, aid, rready, err, ruser, rid.
 These signals can be thought of as being tied off as specified in the OBI specification.
-The CV32E40P data interface can cause up to two outstanding transactions.
+The |corev| data interface can cause up to two outstanding transactions.

 The OBI protocol that is used by the LSU to communicate with a memory works